 Michael Kay is the original developer of Saxon.
 He founded Saxonica in 2004, and remained at the helm until October 2023.
-His knowledge of XSLT and XQuery is second to none: he is the editor of the XSLT 2.0 and 3.0, and XPath 3.1 Functions and Operators; a joint editor of XPath 2.0 and XPath 3.0, and an invited expert on the XQuery Working Group.
+His knowledge of XSLT and XQuery is second to none: he was the editor of the specifications for XSLT 2.0 and 3.0, and XPath 3.1 Functions and Operators; a joint editor of XPath 2.0 and XPath 3.0; and an invited expert on the W3C XQuery Working Group.
 He is also the author of the best-selling XSLT Programmer's Reference from Wrox Press, currently in its fourth edition.

 Michael has over forty years' experience in the software industry.
 He gained a PhD at the University of Cambridge for research on database management technology, and then joined ICL, where he led design teams for a number of software products including several generations of database systems: his technical contributions were recognised by appointment as an ICL Fellow.
 During that time, ICL evolved from a mainframe computer manufacturer to a $4bn software and services company, and became part of Fujitsu.
 In October 2023 Michael transferred ownership of the company into an Employee Ownership Trust, and moved into a part-time role as Director of Innovation; he remains actively involved in designing new product features and providing technical support to users.

 Before joining Saxonica, he completed his post-graduate studies at the University of Leicester.
 His thesis title was "In-memory Representations of XML documents" which coincided with a C++ software development of a memory efficient DOM implementation, called Succinct DOM.

-O'Neil regularly publishes and presents papers at various XML conferences and is an invited expert on the W3C XQuery Working Group.
+O'Neil regularly publishes and presents papers at various XML conferences, and was an invited expert on the W3C XQuery Working Group.